Windows 11 KB5071417 update stuck

 First, If you have multiple partitions on your computer, we recommend moving files to a different drive (For example D drive) or if possible, move some large files to an external disk.

 We recommend remove or uninstalling apps and programs on your PC that you don’t use.
-To check which apps use more space, open the Settings menu, go to Apps > Apps & Features and choose Sort by size.
+To check which apps use the most space, open Settings, go to Apps > Apps & Features, and select Sort by size.

-Run the built-in disk cleanup utility, which can help you clear up space by removing various files — including temporary internet files, system error memory dump files, and even previous Windows installations that may still be hanging around.
+Run the built-in Disk Cleanup utility to free up space by removing temporary files, system error memory dump files, and previous Windows installations that may still be present.

-In addition, remove external devices while checking for Windows updates to prevent any driver conflict that may prevent downloading or installing Windows updates on your PC.
+In addition, disconnect external devices while checking for Windows updates to avoid driver conflicts that may prevent them from downloading or installing.
 Some Windows users reported that after they disconnect all the USB peripherals from their PCs, the update process completed quickly.

 Clear buggy update (cache)

-If the Windows 11 update is stuck during download at 0% or 99% or completely fails to install, it might be that something went wrong with the file itself.
+If the Windows 11 update is stuck at 0% or 99% during download, or fails to install, it may be due to an issue with the file itself.
 Clearing the folder where all of the update files are stored will force Windows Update to download fresh files.

 It shouldn’t cause any damage to your PC – you’ll only really be deleting temporary Windows Update files – but we’d recommend setting up a System Restore point before going any further.

-• To do this, Type services.msc on the start menu search and hit the enter key.
-Then look for the Windows update service, right-click on it, and select stop.
-Do the same with its related service BITS ( Background Intelligent Transfer Service ).
+• To do this, type services.msc in the Start menu search and press Enter.
+Then find the Windows Update service, right-click it, and choose Stop.
+Do the same for its related service, BITS (Background Intelligent Transfer Service).

-Or you can use the command net stop wuauserv and net stop bits to stop these services.
+Alternatively, run the commands net stop wuauserv and net stop bits to stop these services.

 stop Windows Update related services

 • Go to the following location: C:\Windows\SoftwareDistribution\Download.
 And delete everything in the folder, but do not delete the folder itself.
-To do so, press CTRL + A to select everything and then press Delete to remove the files.
+To do so, press Ctrl+A to select everything, then press Delete to remove the files.

 Clear Windows Update Files